AnasHXH/DM-AHR/README.md

 This script is set to run in validation mode for the AKIEC class, using the configurations provided in akiec.json.
 # Downloading Model Weights
 To ensure the accuracy and efficiency of your tests, it is crucial to use the appropriate model [weights](https://drive.google.com/drive/folders/1OINKjCZQNzU1OxFQ64i3GlYkgbe_zrIh?usp=sharing).

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You are free to use, share, and adapt this material for non-commercial purposes, as long as you provide attribution to the original author(s) and the source.
+## Acknowledgement

+The codes are based on [SR3](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement).

+## Contribute
+For any questions or suggestions, please open an issue on the [GitHub issue tracker](https://github.com/bilel-bj/ROSGPT_Vision/issues).